MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV/README.md

 object1,prop1

 * The objectName for the mesh(es) must always be in column 1
-* Files must be in [csv.DictReader](https://docs.python.org/3/library/csv.html) class format.
+* Files must formatted in [DictReader](https://docs.python.org/3/library/csv.html) class format.

 ## Script Syntax: